nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

 I have a Bachelor's in Mathematical, Computational and Statistical Sciences from Yale-NUS College (Class of 2024).
-I know R and Python and QGIS.
+I know R, Python and QGIS.
 Please drop me an email at nicholas.ko.zy@outlook.com if you want to get in touch!
 My website is [nicholas-ko-zy.github.io](https://nicholas-ko-zy.github.io/).

 Past Internships